 Matthew says the same, but with more emphasis:

 Mat 18:3-4 ..
 Truly I tell you, unless you change and become like little children, you will never get into the kingdom of heaven.
 Then he said: Truly I tell you, unless you change and become like little children, you will never get into the kingdom of heaven.

 A child believes his parents without questioning what he is told.
 Adults are more hesitant and demand proof.
 This is, to my understanding, what this means: pure faith to God’s word without having to be present to witness his miracles.

 Jhn 5:24 “Truly, truly, I say to you, he who hears my word, and believes Him who sent me, has eternal life, and does not come into judgment, but has passed out of death into life. – John must mean that by believing, man receives a certain promise of eternal life.
-The Bible tells that the chosen ones are judged while living and will not face the judgement with the rest of the world.
-The judgement even includes the harsh teaching of how God reprimands his chosen ones.
+The Bible tells that the chosen ones are judged while living and will not face the judgment with the rest of the world.
+The judgment even includes the harsh teaching of how God reprimands his chosen ones.

 Heb 11:1 Now faith is the assurance of things we hope for, the certainty of things we cannot see.
 2 Cor 5:7 For we live by faith, not by sight.

 Jas 4:6 But he gives more grace.
 Therefore it says, God resists the proud, but gives grace to the humble.